 Converting with the Sorsa API

 Authentication is a single header: ApiKey: YOUR_API_KEY.
 No OAuth flow, no scopes, no callback.
-Full details on the authentication page.
+Full details are on the authentication page, and the ID conversion reference documents all three endpoints together.

 import requests